viters/docs/app/layouts.md

 # Layouts

 > Layouts are customized displays for viewing and interacting with the Items in a Collection.
 This makes working with
-> some general category of data model, such as map locations or calendar events, a more human-friendly experience.
+> specific types of data models, such as map locations or calendar events, a more human-friendly experience.

 ## What's a Layout?